With the second wave of the pandemic arising, traveling gets more and more restricted again.

 I accomplished the part between Trento and the lake Lago di Lamar (and back), a distance that eventually summed up to about thirty kilometers.

-The weather was quite bad on this early October day, and I was hiking in my raingear from the very morning.
-What I considered as a good thing: the more discomfort, the better.
+The weather was quite bad on this early October day, and I was hiking in my raingear without intermission from the very morning on.
+What I considered as a good thing basically: the more discomfort, the better.

-What makes this tour noteworthy (apart from the nature) were the many 1st World War fortifications, disused bunkers and artificial caves along the way.
+What makes this tour interesting (apart from the nature) were the many 1st World War fortifications, disused bunkers and artificial caves to be found along the way.
 I could explore quite a lot of them and felt happy like a little boy by doing this.

 Taking a sober glance, those forts appear rather like a bizarre anachronism and not like somewhat useful devices in a technologically advanced war that was fought just one hundred years ago.